DanielPortods/Proffy/README.md

 > $ npm install <br>
 > $ npm run dev

-- Access the localhost:5000 in yout browser
+- Access the localhost:5000 in your browser